 Such enormous power to rule could never be given to people who are unprepared—who have not qualified to properly use it.
 God is not about to hand tremendous authority to people who might rebel and revert to the ways of Satan.
 He knows that He cannot ever again have another “Lucifer-turned-Satan” cause destruction and chaos.
 It will be impossible for any in the ruling government of God to sin (I John 3:9).

-This verse contains crucial understanding about God’s future plan for all mankind.
-Soon now, Satan will be bound (imprisoned) and rendered unable to deceive all the inhabitants of earth.
+These verses contain crucial understanding about God’s future plan for all mankind.
+Soon now, Satan will be cast into the outer heavens—“the wilderness”—and rendered unable to deceive all the inhabitants of Earth for many generations.
 The temptations of this world and human nature, caused by Satan, will disappear—though there will still be certain pulls of the flesh that all will have to overcome (Rom.
 7:18, 21-23).

-When Satan is bound, peace will literally begin to break out all over the world.
+When Satan is removed, peace will literally begin to break out all over the world.
 The saints will be ruling with Christ from Jerusalem—having restored the government of God in His kingdom, administered by the Family of God.
 God’s “holy, just, perfect and spiritual” Law (Rom.
 7:12-14) will be enforced among all nations.
-(Read our booklet What Is the Kingdom of God?)
+(Read our booklets What Is the Kingdom of God? and How God’s Kingdom Will Come – The Untold Story!)

 Understand!
-The world will have known complete peace for 1,000 years, having not been exposed to Satan’s broadcast.
+The world is approaching a wonderful time when it will enjoy complete peace for 1,000 years, having not been exposed to Satan’s broadcast.
 But his release brings the immediate return of human nature.

 Those who choose Satan’s way, whether knowingly or through a careless lack of vigilance, ultimately come to a terrible end.